Understanding Sawfly Damage

 • Delayed Flowering: The overall flowering process is delayed due to the damage.

-Methods to Combat Sawflies
+How to Combat Sawflies – Naturally and Effectively

 Timing of Insecticide Application